ganesh-k17/go-rest-api-sample/README.md

 # go-rest-api-sample
 rest api sample golang

-This sample is refered by [this](https://tutorialedge.net/golang/creating-restful-api-with-golang/)
+This sample is refered from [this](https://tutorialedge.net/golang/creating-restful-api-with-golang/)